substantial/authorization_attrs/README.md

 end
 ```

-This logic will work, but locks us into the need for a specific record to test against.
+This logic will work, but is less extensible because it defines a single method
+of comparison between two objects.
+If instead we define the *relationships* between
+users and groups in general, it would be possible to write any comparison we want.

 If we flip the logic around and define which groups a given user can edit, they are: